Lattone

-Lattone, an Anglicisation of the Gaelic, ‘Leath Tóin’ meaning The Half-Side of a Hollow, i.e. ‘A Hillside’ is a townland in the civil parish of Templeport, County Cavan, Ireland.
+Lattone, an Anglicisation of the Gaelic Leath Tóin (meaning "the half-side of a hollow", i.e. a hillside), is a townland in the civil parish of Templeport, County Cavan, Ireland.
 It lies in the Roman Catholic parish of Glangevlin and barony of Tullyhaw.

 Geography

 Lattone is bounded on the north by Derrylahan townland, on the south by Drumhurrin townland, on the west by Derrynatuan townland and on the east by Corratawy townland.
 Its chief geographical features are Lattone Lough, the River Shannon, mountain streams and dug wells.
 The townland is traversed by the regional R206 road (Ireland), minor public roads and rural lanes.
 The townland covers 98 statute acres.

 History

-In 1720 Morley Saunders was in possession.
-He leased his interest in Latones to Colonel John Enery of Bawnboy by deed dated 24 December 1720.
+In 1720, Morley Saunders was in possession.
+He leased his interest in "Latones" to Colonel John Enery of Bawnboy by deed dated 24 December 1720.

-A deed dated 13 Nov 1738 includes: Lattoones.
+A deed dated 13 November 1738 includes "Lattoones".

-The 1790 Cavan Carvaghs list spells the name as Lattons.
+The 1790 Cavan Carvaghs list spells the name as "Lattons".

-The Tithe Applotment Books for 1826 list five tithepayers in the townland and spell it as Latune.
+The Tithe Applotment Books for 1826 list five tithepayers in the townland and spell it as "Latune".

 The Lattone Valuation Office Field books are available for July 1839.

 Griffith's Valuation of 1857 lists five landholders in the townland.

 In the 19th century the landlord of Lattone was the Annesley Estate.